Information About Ear Lobe Reduction with Dr. Andrew Jacono in New York, NY

 Earlobe Reduction Consultation

-The first step in deciding if this surgical procedure is right for you, it is best to schedule a consultation with Dr. Jacono so that you can discuss your expectations and desired surgical goals.
-During the consultation, Dr. Jacono will determine if an earlobe reduction surgery is the best option and which method he will use.
+To determine whether this procedure is right for you, it is best to schedule a consultation with Dr. Jacono.
+The appointment allows you to outline your expectations and goals.
+Dr. Jacono will help you determine if an earlobe reduction is the best option, as well as which method he will use.

 To learn more about this surgery, or to schedule a consultation with Dr. Jacono, please call his office.
 His New York location can be reached at 212-570-2500.
 His Long Island location can be reached at 561-773-4646.
 You can also complete an online consultation form, and our patient coordinators will be happy to schedule your appointment.